36105 iLab 2

 |Groupwork:||Group, individually assessed|

-Students must attempt each assessment task and achieve an overall pass mark in order to pass this subject.
+Students must attempt all assessment tasks and achieve an overall pass mark in order to pass this subject.

 For a round up of resources for managing & working with personal data – standards, best practice, anonymisation issues, please visit: